Skip to main content

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

-Addressing harmful online content
+Harmful online content

 • The legal framework that governs the prevention and combating of sexual abuse, sexual exploitation of children, and child pornography is established in Law 91(I)/2014.

-Addressing harmful online conduct
+Harmful online conduct

-• In Cyprus, protection against intimate image abuse, also known as "revenge porn" and "non-consensual sharing of personal images," is covered by various laws and regulations related to privacy protection, data protection, and prevention of bullying.
+• In Cyprus, protection against intimate image abuse, also known as ‘revenge porn’ and ‘non-consensual sharing of personal images,’ is covered by various laws and regulations related to privacy protection, data protection, and prevention of bullying.

 • Relevant laws include: